ioi/translation/README.md

 into various languages during the International Olympiads in Informatics.
 The system has been developed and first used in the IOI 2017 in Tehran, Iran.

+This fork, used in IOI 2018, contains AWS S3 support for the file storage and CMS integration.

 Features
 --------